 When the interview commenced, I explained I had a letter from my family and a letter from the US government proving a mistake had been made in my last interview.
 He was not interested and said he saw a note on his system.

 He began to ask me questions, and puffed air through his cheeks when he looked at my application–his cheeks bulged.
-I could tell he didn’t enjoy having to use his brain (I googled how much they get paid, and it’s about $60k a year, what the hell?
-How much do they need before they’re willing to switch on their brain?)
-I had prepared myself far more this time.
+I could tell he didn’t enjoy having to look through this.

 - “Are you going for the same reason.
 Do you still want to hike the Pacific Crest Trail?” ~ “Yes.”